Financial-Times/ft-origami/docs/syntax/scss.md

 When your styles refer to external resources, notably fonts and images, the module *must* use `o-assets` to declare paths to these resources in a robust, build-agnostic fashion.
 Please see [the module's repository](http://git.svc.ft.com/summary/?r=origami/o-assets.git) for documentation and the rationale behind enforcing this approach.

+## Optional output of styles

+Modules *must* by default output a complete set of selectors and style rules needed to style every possible configuration of each component part (with the exception of sub-components which define their own styles).

+Modules *should* provide a mechanism for suppressing output of styles which are not required by every instance of the module.
+This mechanism *must* be activated by means of a sass variable `$o-modulename-is-silent: false !default;` which *must* have a default value of `false`. *(An example of an implementation satisfying these conditions can be found in the `oFtTypographyClass` mixin of the o-ft-typography module)*.

 ## Code organisation and formatting